-Have a bunch of turkey leftovers?
-Bring them to life in a variety of new and exciting recipes, including the most delicious salads, casseroles, chilis, and more!
+Have some leftover turkey after the holidays?
+Bring it to life in a variety of new and exciting recipes, including hearty fall salads, casseroles, and yes, even a breakfast hash!

-This harvest turkey Cobb salad puts a tasty seasonal spin on the classic Cobb salad with roasted turkey, butternut squash, and cranberries.
-Those ingredients join the classic ingredients like bacon and boiled eggs to create a salad that’s protein-packed, and hearty.
+Turkey Cobb Salad: This fall harvest salad puts a seasonal spin on the classic Cobb salad with leftover diced turkey, hard boiled eggs, bacon, butternut squash, and dried cranberries.
+It’s a salad that’s hearty and filling.

 Have more leftovers from Thanksgiving side dishes?
-It’s really easy to create salads, bowls, and casseroles from honey glazed carrots to green beans and mashed potatoes, these pre-cooked vegetables will make your throw-together meals a cinch.
+It’s really easy to create salads, bowls, and casseroles from honey glazed carrots, green beans and roasted Brussels sprouts.
+These pre-cooked vegetables make throw-together meals a cinch!

 Ingredients